tybritten/mailroom/README.md

 environment variables to configure it.
 You can use `% mailroom --help` to see a list of the environment variables and parameters and for more details on each option.

-For use with RapidPro/TextIt, you will need to configure these settings:

 - `MAILROOM_ADDRESS`: address to bind our web server to (default "localhost")
 - `MAILROOM_DOMAIN`: domain that mailroom is listening on
 - `MAILROOM_AUTH_TOKEN`: authentication token clients will need to for web requests (should match setting in RapidPro)